mbsenvoillage/didactic-enigma-notes/computer-systems-bryant.md

 ETTC: 2h

-- What is the smallest addressable unit of memory ? >>
+- What is the smallest addressable unit of memory ? >> bytes, or blocks of 8 bits
-- How does a machine-level program view memory ? >>
+- How does a machine-level program view memory ? >> as a large array of bytes (virtual memory)
-- How is memory identified ? >>
+- How is memory identified ? >> every byte in memory is identified by a unique number known as its address.
-- What is virtual address space ? >>
+- What is virtual address space ? >> The set of all possible addresses is called VAS.
+It is an abstraction that covers up the actual implementation of physical memory.
-- What is a pointer ? >>
+- What is a pointer ? >> A mechanism for referencing data.
+Like any other variable it has a type and a value.
+The value indicates the location of some object, while its type indicates what kind of object is stored at that location.
-- What does the value of a pointer in C correspond to ? >>
+- What does the value of a pointer in C correspond to ? >> It corresponds to the virtual address of the first byte of some block of storage.

 #### 2.1.1 Hexadecimal notation

 - What does a byte consist of ? >>
+- How many bits can one hexadecimal number represent ? >>
 - What is a byte's range expressed in decimal, binary and hexadecimal representation ? >>
 - Why hexadecimal notation ? >>
 - How many values can an hexadecimal representation represent ? >>